Hao-Starrr/Hao-Starrr.github.io/_pages/cv.md

   - To **top 1 only**, by Wu Yee Sun College.

 - 2019-22, Elite Scholarship
   - **Less than 1%, consecutive 3 years** in 2020, 2021, 2022.
-By Faculty of Engineering, it is awarded to top students in ELITE program, which refer to a particular program providing substantially difficult courses.
+To excellent students in ELITE program only, award to their extra effort and ability showed in specially-offered more difficult and advanced courses (ESTR).
+The requirement can be found [here](https://www.erg.cuhk.edu.hk/erg/Elite).

 - 2020-22, Yu To Sang Memorial Scholarship
   - **Less than 1%, consecutive 3 years** in 2020, 2021, 2022.
-By University, it is awarded to the top student in the faculty.
+Nominated by Faculty and awarded by University.

 - 2019-21, Dean’s List (consecutive 2 years)